-The MDiv is awarded upon the satisfactory completion of 84 credit hours over a minimum of three academic years and a maximum of ten academic years.
+The MDiv is awarded upon the satisfactory completion of 84 credit hours.
+It is designed to be completed in a minimum of three academic years or a maximum of ten academic years.
 Credit is distributed among required courses and elective courses, as described in the chapter on "Curricula and Courses."
 According to the number of credits earned, students in the MDiv Program are classified as follows: